 I slept on Ecosa for a year.
 It was fine, a bit firm, but fine.
 I wanted something more plush without compromising on support.
 We sold it and bought Napp.
-Yes Napp is an absolutely fantastic mattress that I really love, but the Winkl Lux has some special features that mean it’s the mattress that I’ve chosen to keep on my bed.
+Yes Napp is an absolutely fantastic mattress that I really love, but the Winkl Lux has some special features that mean it’s the mattress that I’ve chosen to keep on my bed and I’m not looking back after more than 6 months.

 Let’s go through: